 We toured Stanford University, a school with a well-respected Engineering program, and a lovely campus, and which is home to the very first Google Server (can you see the Legos?), among many other claims to fame.

-The keys to a successful college campus tour are (in no particular order): wearing comfortable shoes, being ready to hear lots of facts about the school (and remember some of them), and to try to judge your student’s interest in things the tour guide talks about.
+The keys to a successful college campus tour are (in no particular order): wearing comfortable shoes, being ready to hear lots of facts about the school (and remembering some of them), and trying to judge your student’s interest in things the tour guide talks about.

-And then, over a nice snack break, finding out if your kid even liked the place in real life, as opposed to on paper.
+And then, over a nice snack break, find out if your kid even liked the place in real life, as opposed to on paper.

 The Fun on a Family Road Trip